0

 After leaving Trent Polytechnic, Stephenson spent the 1977 season working as a photographer at Butlin’s in Skegness.
 The experience proved formative, giving him the confidence to photograph people in a fast-paced environment and showing him how the camera could be used to tell stories.

-Reflecting on that period, he recalls: “For many people, including my parents, working at Butlin’s was considered a waste of time — especially since my brother and sister were both studying medicine.
+Reflecting on that period, he recalls: “For many people, including my parents, working at Butlin’s was considered a waste of time, especially since my brother and sister were both studying medicine.
 But the intensity of the place quickly helped me to overcome my natural shyness in photographing people, and that experience would go on to shape the way I worked.”

 Sean Bean and friends outside The Sportsman

-Photo © Bill Stephenson, all rights reserved.
+Photo © Bill Stephenson / BCA.
+All rights reserved.

-Bill recalls: “I moved to Sheffield in September 1979 to study photography at Psalter Lane Art College, living on Woodhead Road, which adjoins Bramall Lane.
+“I moved to Sheffield in September 1979 to study photography at Psalter Lane Art College, living on Woodhead Road, which adjoins Bramall Lane.
 Before the upper tier of the Westfield Health Corner Stand was built, I could see the centre of the pitch from my bedroom window, though not the goalmouths.
 On dark, cold and often rainy Saturday afternoons, I loved watching the floodlit matches from my room, relying on the collective roar of the crowd to know if there’d been a goal, a corner, or a foul.”

 “From my bedroom window I could see the centre of the pitch at Bramall Lane, and I had to rely on the roar of the crowd to know if there’d been a goal.”